q935970314/Deep-FlexISP/README.md

 ```

 ## Acknowledgement
-Part of our codes are adapted from [fc4-pytorch](https://github.com/matteo-rizzo/fc4-pytorch) and [MW-ISPNet](https://github.com/cszhilu1998/MW-ISPNet). we thank the authors for their contributions.
+Part of our codes are adapted from [fc4-pytorch](https://github.com/matteo-rizzo/fc4-pytorch) and [MW-ISPNet](https://github.com/cszhilu1998/MW-ISPNet).
+We thank the authors for their contributions.

 ## BibTex
 ```